 Kate received her bachelor’s degree in social work and her master’s degree in Family and Consumer Sciences from Iowa State University.
-She has 20 years of experience in the Human Services field, including direct care, management, coordinating quality assurance practices and developing training and outreach programs.
+She has 20+ years of experience in the Human Sciences field, including direct care, leading teams, coaching employees, and developing multifaceted training and outreach programs.

 Kate has been with ISU’s Child Welfare Research & Training Project since 2010; she manages the Child Support Recovery Unit (CSRU) contract.
 Under Kate’s leadership, the contract and staff have grown to provide training, research, and outreach services statewide.
 Kate is a life-long Cyclone fan and enjoys being a Mom to her two teenage children.